 Fleet composition runs concentrated on Mercedes E-Class and S-Class sedans and BMW 7-Series sedans on the Swiss multi-marque corporate-account base, with material executive-SUV exposure on Mercedes GLS and Audi Q7 multi-passenger corporate-roadshow work.
 Dispatch technology is competitive on the cross-Swiss corridor side, with dedicated intra-Swiss dispatch protocols for principals whose travel pattern includes the Zurich-to-broader-Switzerland extension.
 Corporate-account hourly anchors at the CHF 130–160/hr Zurich floor on the resident-Zurich cadence, with modest premiums on the cross-Swiss extension corridors that reflect the multi-city dispatch operating economics.

-Ideal use case: principals whose Zurich travel pattern includes material intra-Swiss extension cadence — Geneva, Basel, Lugano, Bern, St. Gallen, Davos, and the broader SMI cross-Swiss corporate-headquarters footprint — corporate accounts whose ground program benefits from a dedicated Swiss-wide cross-corridor specialist over splitting the relationship between a Zurich-only operator and separate Geneva, Basel, or Davos-based affiliates, and World Economic Forum Davos inbound principals whose Zurich-to-Davos corridor cadence runs alongside material Zurich-resident anchor cadence.
+Ideal use case: principals whose Zurich travel pattern includes material intra-Swiss extension cadence — Geneva, Basel, Lugano, Bern, St. Gallen, Davos, and the broader SMI cross-Swiss corporate-headquarters footprint — corporate accounts whose ground program benefits from a dedicated Zurich-resident cross-corridor specialist over splitting the relationship between a Zurich-only operator and separate Geneva, Basel, or Davos-based affiliates, and World Economic Forum Davos inbound principals whose Zurich-to-Davos corridor cadence runs alongside material Zurich-resident anchor cadence.

 What corporate programs should do